 Our Géniale Skin Cancer doctors have over two decades of experience in medicine and surgery.
-Our centre is equipped with state-of-the-art technology and our team is highly skilled in the latest, most innovative procedures.
+Our centre is equipped with state-of-the-art technology and our team is highly skilled in the latest, most innovative skin cancer procedures.

 Géniale Skin Cancer Centre uses computerised dermoscopy and MoleMapping technology to evaluate, identify and monitor pigmented lesions in early stages, in order to distinguish malignant from benign skin lesions.